yunlong-zhang-sfdc/VizQL-Data-Service/python_sdk/CONTRIBUTING.md

 scripts\generate_stub.bat
 ```

-See [OpenAPI Generated Models](docs/openapi_models.md) for detailed information about the generated model classes, their properties, and usage examples.
+See generated `openapi_client.py` python class for detailed information about the generated model classes, their properties.

 ### Running Examples
 ```bash